New Jersey Investigations of Federal Employees Lawyers

 – Prohibited practices

-– Theft, misuse of government property computes, and emails.
+– Theft or misuse of government property or equipment (e.g., computers and emails)

 – Misuse of funds

 – Off-duty criminal activity or alcoholism

 Federal agencies begin disciplinary action against an employee when accused of wrongdoing.
 They typically issue a written notice proposing disciplinary action or adverse action.
 This notice should explain the reasons for the proposed disciplinary action and give the employee an opportunity to respond in writing or orally.

 Investigations may be conducted by various parties, such as agents from the Office of Inspector General, human resources staff, agency investigators, supervisors, or contracted investigators.